Contents

 1. Average reduction of 50% in PO cycle time.: That is, the purchase orders are issued 50% faster.

-2. Better cash flow planning: The finance team has better cash flow visibility because the purchase orders are in one system.
+2. Better cash flow planning: The finance team has better visibility because the purchase orders are in one system.

-3. No surprise invoices: Since the buyers create the purchase orders before the invoices, there are no surprise invoices.
+3. No surprise invoices: There are no surprises since the buyers create the purchase orders before the invoices.

-You can try to patch together a purchasing system or just sign up for ProcureDesk and see how easy it is to implement a PO system for a small business.
-Click the button below to schedule a demo.
+You can try to patch together a purchasing system or sign up for ProcureDesk and see how easy it is to implement a PO system for a small business.

 What you should do now